kinoshitayoshihiro/composer2/README.md

 - `--late-humanize` shifts note timing a few milliseconds right before playback.
 - `--rhythm-schema` prepends a rhythm style token when sampling transformer bass.
 - `--normalize-lufs` normalises rendered audio to the given loudness target.
+- `--buffer-ahead` and `--parallel-bars` control the pre-generation buffer for live mode.
+Increase them if generation is slow.
 - ToneShaper selects amp presets and emits CC31 at the start of each part.
   Use it automatically at the end of `BassGenerator.compose()`: